To wear or not to wear... Underwear?

 When choosing your undergarments that you do want to keep on during your session, we also suggest using cotton fabric that is less expensive, or a pair that you would not be upset about getting a bit of oil on. **If you do find your clothes have gotten some oil on them, add 1-2 cups of apple cider or white vinegar to your laundry to help cut the oil.
 It works wonders for our sheets and most cotton fabrics.

-At our studio we often provide a cloth and an all natural herbal spray that you can use to eliminate any excess oil before getting dressed!
+At our studio we provide a washcloth and an all natural herbal spray that you can use to eliminate any excess oil before getting dressed!

 Your massage therapist would be more than happy to answer any other questions that you may have as well as help you understand what choices would be best for your session.